Accuracy and Precision are key to long-distance shooting.

 Component to component uniformity is what produces precision.
 Having the internal volume of each casing be the same will help ensure uniform pressures inside the finished round when it is fired.
 Having the correct hardness in the casing mouth and neck will help ensure uniform bullet seating and release.
 Having limited casing sidewall variations will help prevent the case from cracking when fired, and also ensures neck concentricity.
 Having the correct hardness levels in our case heads will allow you more reloads per case.
 In one word, consistency.
 Our ability to consistently produce casing after casing which are identical to each other is what allows our casings to produce precise and accurate shot performance.

 If you want precision projectiles, purchase them from a company that specializes in projectiles.
 If you want consistent propellant and primers, purchase them from a company that specializes in propellant and primers.
-And if you want extremely precise and consistent brass rifle casings, purchase them from us, Peterson Cartridge.
+And if you want extremely precise and consistent brass rifle casings or ammunition, purchase them from us, Peterson Cartridge.